orb-lang/espalier/doc/md/peg/mem.md

          if not gate.unbounded then
             for i = idx-1, 1, -1 do
                local sub = cat[i]
-               if not sub.terminal then break end
+               if (not sub.terminal) or sub.lock then
+                  break
+               end
                sub.gate = true
                sub.dam = nil
             end